oracle-devrel/oci-devops-examples/oci-pipeline-examples/oci-java-micronaut-devops-example/README.md

 - Create a OCI Connection with GITHUB using the PAT or move the code to OCI code repo. - https://docs.oracle.com/en-us/iaas/Content/devops/using/managing_coderepo.htm

 - We need a code repo to build the managed build stage inside an OCI build pipeline.

+- You may change the  `gradle version` to latest by updating the values in the file [gradle.properties.](gradle.properties)

 - Add a managed build statge to the build pipeline. -